greg-kennedy/phpActivityPub/README.md

 etc.

+See [POSTING.md](POSTING.md) for a more detailed example.

 # Nigel Whitfield updates, July 2023
 This fork provides some additional functionality for bots.
 It additionally addresses a couple of minor issues relevant to my own installation, viz database creation, and an Apache re-write.
+For details of rewrite rules, have a look at [Apache.md](Apache.md)

 Additonal features:

 ### Admin profile page
 In [admin/profile.php](admin/profile.php) you can populate some of the information that will be displayed when people search for your actor.

 ### User profile page